 Once set, pop out of moulds and enjoy cool.
 Store in the fridge for up to a week.

-Note: you can use whatever flavour combinations you like with your jellies, and if you like them harder, simply add 3/4 filtered water to the saucepan, rather than 1 cup.
+You can use whatever flavour combinations you like with your jellies, and if you like them harder, simply add 3/4 filtered water to the saucepan, rather than 1 cup.
 Similarly, if you like them more of a jelly ‘jiggly’ consistency, add up to 1 1/2 cups water to your saucepan